janizde/WP-Opening-Hours/readme.txt

 If you found a bug you would like to fix feel free to [contribute to the project on GitHub](https://github.com/janizde/WP-Opening-Hours#contributing-to-code).

 == Changelog ==

+= 2.1.1 =

+* Fixed a bug that did not load the parent set's irregular openings and holidays in active child sets.
+* Fixed a bug that blocked irregular openings and periods on the days after irregular openings that go beyond midnight.

 = 2.1 =